gah-mewbittik/SAM-Project-1/README.md

 ## Installation

 You don't need to install anything.
-You can open any browser on your computer or mobile device and navigate to the following link.
+You can open any browser on your computer or mobile device and navigate to the webpage link.

 ## Usage